 Excel gives you the option to format negative numbers to display in red rather than displaying the negative sign beside the number.

-Displaying negative numbers in a different color can make it easier to find them - especially if they are the results of formulas which may be difficult to track in a large spreadsheet.
+Displaying negative numbers in a different color can make it easier to find them - especially if they are the results of formulas which may be difficult to track in a large worksheet.

 Example: Format a Negative Number in Excel

-- Click on the down arrow next in the Number section of the ribbon to open the Format Cells dialog box.
+- Click on the dialog box launcher for the Number group of the ribbon to open the Format Cells dialog box

 - Click on Number under the Category section of the dialog box

 - Set the number of decimal places to zero in the right hand side of the dialog box